rowatt/sitepush/readme.txt

 == Description ==

-SitePush is a WordPress plugin which helps you to have multiple versions of your WordPress site, so you can edit, develop, test without any risk to your main, live site.
+SitePush is a WordPress plugin which allows you to have multiple versions of your WordPress site, so you can edit, develop, test without any risk to your main, live site.
 It's great for developers, designers and editors... anyone who wants to be able to test changes to a site before it is visible to the world.
 For example:-

 1. you can **easily move content between sites**.
 For example, make extensive edits on a private staging site, and then push changes all at once to your live site.
 Or, easily pull copy of your live database into your development site so you are developing against the latest content.
 2. **test new themes and plugins**, and only push them to your live site once they are configured and working as you want.